 Follow up on city studies to implement changes recommended by studies and data, including affordable housing, climate resilience, and policing

-Push on home rule petitions that have gotten stalled at the state level, including banning broker’s fees, enacting ranked choice voting, and allowing non-citizens and 16- and 17-year-olds to vote in municipal elections
+Push on home rule petitions that have gotten stalled at the state level, including enacting ranked choice voting, and allowing non-citizens and 16- and 17-year-olds to vote in municipal elections

 Ensure constituents reports of issues are documented and responded to